ajsadsad/new-circuit-builder/README.md

     ---------------------------                   ---------------------------               --------[ ]----------------
     --------[ ]----------------                   ---------------------------               --------[ ]----------------
     ---------------------------                   ---------------------------               ---------------------------
+- Dragging Compound Gate from menu to circuit
+- Zoom in/out feature of the grid
+- Do not allow gates to be placed at all after a measurement gate.
 ### Future Recommendations
 - Persistent memory.
 - Highlighting of gates in real time rather than on mouseUp.